Beware of Spoilers! Several characters are inherently spoilers for after the first few episodes, so scroll at your own risk.

-- Heterosexual Life-Partners: With Mallory. which is also one of the reasons why she didn't want to have an Alpha Bitch identity because it means that she has to be mean to her as she was always respectful towards Mallory and they were supportive towards each other.
+- Heterosexual Life-Partners: With Mallory.
+It's one of the reasons why she didn't want to have an Alpha Bitch identity at all, seeing as it would entail Coco being mean to her and not remember all the times Mallory mentored her or boosted her self-esteem regarding her powers.

 - It's All About Me: She doesn't care for anything if it doesn't relate to her and will go to great strides to show why she's more important compared to everyone else.

 - Jumped at the Call: Despite having little understanding over the situation and being considered the 'weakest' witch, Coco instantly decides to help Cordelia and her entourage fight the Antichrist.

 - Neck Snap: In the finale, she gets this courtesy of Langdon after trying to stab him in the back.

 - Nice Girl: Her actual personality.
 When not under the influence of an identity spell, she's still a bit valley, but very nice to the rest of the coven, especially her best friend Mallory, and she cares deeply about her family.

 - Preppy Name: Coco St. Pierre Vanderbilt.
 Each part of her name would easily qualify for this trope by itself.
 The full name takes it Up to Eleven.

 - Rich Bitch: For the first few episodes, we are led to believe that this is who she is.
 As it turns out, this part of her personality was simply the result of an extremely effective identity/memory spell.